ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-gb.md

 ovhnginxs.tutorials.ovhcloud.com   2022-02-18T13:51:14Z
 ```

-At this point it is not necessary to deploy the operator in the Kubernetes cluster, you can run it locally on your computer:
+At this point there is not need to deploy the operator in the Kubernetes cluster, you can run it locally on your computer:
 ```bash
 ❯ helm-operator run